stolostron/multicluster-observability-operator/tools/README.md

 ingress.extensions/grafana-dev created
 ```

+## Uninstall grafana develop instance

-You can also use the following command to uninstall your grafana instance.
+You can use the following command to uninstall your grafana instance.

 ```
 $ ./setup-grafana-dev.sh --clean